 Wednesday, September 7, 2022

-An Innovated Epigenetic Theory of Evolution that can Unify Mind and Body when Looked at Through the Generations
+Epigenetic Theory of Evolution Unifying Mind and Body when Looked at Through the Generations

 Darwin's theory of evolutionary selection holds that variation within species occurs randomly and that the survival or extinction of each organism is determined by that organism's ability to adapt to its environment.
 He set these theories forth in his book The Origin of Species (1859).
 Epigenetic Theory of Evolution herein departs from this notion as the exclusive or even primary mechanism of evolution.